-Information regarding compensation paid or accrued for each Trustee of the Trust who was not affiliated with Invesco during the year ended December 31, 2018 is found in Appendix D. Appendix D also provides information regarding compensation paid to Russell Burk, the Funds' Senior Vice President and Senior Officer, and Robert Leveille, the Funds' Chief Compliance Officer during the year ended December 31, 2018.
+Information regarding compensation paid or accrued for each Trustee of the Trust who was not affiliated with Invesco during the year ended December 31, 2019 is found in Appendix D.

 Retirement Policy

 The Trustees have adopted a retirement policy that permits each Trustee to serve until December 31 of the year in which the Trustee turns 75.